 Coley described local food as a cross between Turkish and Chinese; something that has to be tasted to be understood.

 Although all visitors to China need visas, they are reasonably easy to get, with same-day service from most embassies.
-The Chinese Embassy in the US has a break-down of visas (and lovingly calls everyone aliens).
+The Chinese Embassy in the US has a break-down of visas.